ymyke/cardio/README.md

 # Todo

+- Check for right minimum resolution at the beginning.
 - Can we add the new fire and spirits placement logic to the hypo-driven tests?
 Maybe using the placement mgr in the hypo test?
 - Terminology: agent vs player everywhere?
 Which is the better term?
 Make it consistent.